The nonprofit event playbook: How to plan a fundraiser

 Benefit shows

-Harness the creative talents in your community, and host a benefit concert, art auction, wine tasting, or fashion show.
+Harness the creative talents in your community and host a benefit concert, art auction, wine tasting, or fashion show.
 Ask local artists, musicians, and other creatives to contribute their talents to the event, either paid, at a discount, or as a donation.
 Sell tickets and concessions, hold a silent auction, and solicit donations during the event.
-These types of events for nonprofits are especially appealing if they involve celebrities, says Ms. Hoover.
+These types of fundraising events for nonprofits are especially appealing if they involve celebrities, says Ms. Hoover.
 “Celebrities are an easy way to get a lot of attention, and a celebrity can be a noteworthy local, a media personality, or other individual of interest—you don’t have to secure an A-list entertainer.”

 Crowdfunding